Arctic Summer College 2016 launched on July 6, 2016

 The Arctic region is a unique place at a unique moment in time and decision-makers have the opportunity to set a new course for expanding natural resource development and establish a model of sustainability for the global community while respecting the rights of indigenous peoples.
-In recognition of this tremendous window of opportunity, the Arctic Summer College brings together emerging leaders and experts to consider options for promoting environmental protection in the Arctic region.
-By convening interdisciplinary participants and experts from various institutions, the Arctic Summer College sustains a community that can more effectively influence policies respecting the rights and interests of the peoples living in the Arctic and protecting the Arctic’s fragile environment.
+In recognition of this tremendous window of opportunity, the Arctic Summer College brings together emerging leaders and experts to consider options for promoting sustainability and cooperation in the Arctic region.

-The Arctic Summer College creates a network of emerging leaders and experts that are brought together for 8 weeks in web-based seminars (webinars) from 8 July to 26 August 2013 on Mondays from 18:00-20:00 Central European Time.
-The program aims to build a lasting, policy-oriented network of Arctic professionals to strengthen communication between peoples and nations, scientific disciplines, policy areas, and across the science-policy interface to improve environmental governance in the Arctic region.
-Key thematic areas to be discussed include: conservation, diplomacy and governance, the human dimension, energy and resources, fisheries, security, and transport.
+The Arctic Summer College creates a network of emerging leaders and experts that will be brought together for 8 weeks in a series of web-based seminars (webinars) Wednesdays from 18:00-20:00 Central European Time from early July through August.
+The program aims to build a lasting, policy-oriented network of Arctic professionals to strengthen communication between peoples and nations, scientific disciplines, policy areas, and across the science-policy interface to improve governance and sustainable development in the Arctic.
+The 2016 program will offer fellows the opportunity to earn spots to present their written work at the Arctic Circle Assembly in Reykjavik in October.